graveyard420woo/GXPreds/README.md

 https://graveyard420woo.github.io/GXPreds/

 This is an overlay tool that shows a dynamic display for multi-option Twitch channel points predictions!
+It seeks to address the need for a better display for predictions that have more than two possible outcomes.

 It will automatically receive any prediction's options and betting activity in an animated overlay whenever you activate a new prediction on your stream.